-The Commission is satisfied that NEMMCO's proposed Rule change would contribute to the NEM objective and in this draft Rule determination has approved NEMMCO's proposed Rule changes, with some modifications.
+Having considered the issues raise in submissions, the pre-determination hearing and its own analysis, the Commission is satisfied that the proposed Rule will, or is likely to, contribute to the achievement of the NEM objective and satisfies the Rule making test provided in section 88 of the NEL.
+This Rule determination has accepted NEMMCO's proposed Rule changes, with some minor modifications.